learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 ![GitHub Lab](http://i.imgur.com/WDEeReM.png)

 * Well, that looks familiar.
 Sticking with our analogy, we've found our way to the original copy of the exam!
-What we were looking at before Was Learn taking this exact file and presenting it to you in its own way.
+What we were looking at before was Learn taking this exact file and presenting it to you in its own way.
 * If you look hard enough on this page, you should find the Fork button in the upper right corner of the screen below your profile image.
 * When you tap the Fork button, you should be presented with the following screen: